os-migrate/os-migrate/doc/contributing.md

 Running functional tests
 ------------------------

+Functional tests expect `tests/func/clouds.yaml` file to exist and contain `testsrc` and `testdst` named clouds.
+The tests will connect to wherever these clouds.yaml entries point and create/delete resources there.

 Assuming you've set up Vagrant+Devstack for functional testing, go ahead and enter a virtualenv-enabled toolbox shell:

     ./toolbox/venv-shell

-And within it you can set up clouds.yaml file for functional tests to make them connect to your Devstack:
+Within it run a make target which will set up the aforementioned `tests/func/clouds.yaml` file to connect to your Vagrant+Devstack
+instance:

     make test-setup-vagrant-devstack

-And finally run functional tests:
+Finally, run the functional tests:

     make test-func